clementonsong/TabCorpTest/README.md

 TransactionMicroservice
 =======================
-POST /api/transactions/reports/count/{COUNTRY} - Get transaction count along with the order details of the country(Secured) Extra Header required here
+POST /api/transactions/reports/count/{COUNTRY} - Get transaction count along with the order details of the country(Secured)
+Content-Type: application/json
+#An extra Header required here
 - Authorization: Bearer <your_jwt_token_generated_from_auth>

-Troubleshooting
+Troubleshooting (if needed)
 403 Forbidden: Ensure your JWT token is valid and you have created the user with the correct role(just USER here for this test project).
 Database Connection Errors: Verify MySQL credentials and database configuration in application.properties.